 What is chametz?
 Chametz is defined as leaven, any product in which wheat, oat, barley, spelt or rye come in contact with water for 18 minutes or longer (without kneading or manipulating).
 To be considered chametz, the food must be edible (defined as something that a dog would eat).

-To eliminate chametz, it is necessary to clean one's home, office and even one's car (any personal place where chametz may have been brought).
+To eliminate chametz, it is necessary to rid one's home, office and even one's car (any personal place where chametz may have been brought).
 It is especially important to be particularly thorough when cleaning the kitchen and dining room areas, where food is generally found.

 Once the house has been cleaned, it may be "turned over "--the kitchen converted from chametz status to "ready-for-Passover" use.
 "Turning over the kitchen" includes changing dishes and cookware to those reserved for Passover use and covering counters and table tops, which come in direct contact with chametz.*